Career Guidance Workshop

 Venue: N Block Reception, Rotokauri Campus

-All students enrolled in the Animal Technology Programmes will be spending 2 days getting to know each other, the tutors and the Rotokauri Campus, as well as receiving your resources and spending time in the classroom.
+All students enrolled in the animal technology programmes will spend two days getting to know each other, the tutors, and the Rotokauri Campus, as well as receiving your resources, and spending time in the classroom.

-All new students are required to attend both days (Monday 10 February 2020 and Tuesday 11 February 2020) from 10am to 3pm.
+All new students are required to attend both days from 10am to 3pm.

-Returning students are required to attend on Tuesday 11 February 2020, from 10am to 3pm.
+Returning students are required to attend day two, from 10am to 3pm.

 If your programme requires you to have access to textbooks, these can be purchased through a range of suppliers listed below: